 More people are using mobile payment apps such as Zelle, Venmo, and Cash App for transactions and instant cash solutions.
-With holiday shopping at its peak, these apps offer even greater appeal to consumers.
 They provide a fast and convenient way to purchase goods, and easily allow you to send and receive money.
 Since these apps are increasingly popular, related fraud is on the rise.
 Be vigilant when using these apps.

 - Fast payment can lead to fast fraud.
 Instant transactions on apps like Venmo and Cash App compared to 2 or 3-day standard bank transfers, means there’s less time to detect a fraudulent charge.